Sasha-Cui/jkp-data/README.md

      ```
 3. **Input WRDS Credentials**

-   - Navigate to `SAS-Python-Migrate/build_database/code` and run:
+   - To save your WRDS credentials, run:
      ```sh
-     python jkp_credentials.py
+     python build_database/code/wrds_credentials.py
      ```
      Kindly follow the prompts.

-     Note: If you need to change your password or credentials, run `python jkp_credentials.py --reset` and then `python jkp_credentials.py`
+     Note: If you need to change your password or credentials, run `python build_database/code/wrds_credentials.py --reset` and then `python build_database/code/wrds_credentials.py`

 4. **Run the Script**

    - Make sure you have activated your Conda environment.
      A sample Slurm script is provided to run the Python routine on a cluster with a Slurm scheduler.

-   - Navigate to the `SAS-Python-Migrate` directory and run:
+   - Run:
      ```sh
      sbatch build_database/slurm/submit_job_som_hpc.slurm
      ```
      (This will create the characteristics and the portfolio datasets).

-     In interactive mode, navigate to `SAS-Python-Migrate` and run:
+     In interactive mode, run:
      ```sh
      python build_database/code/main.py
      ```